matstc/functional-kata/README.md

 2. We switch one member of the pair every X minutes
 3. Go back to step 2

+# The Dev Cycle

+1. Write test
+2. Code to make test pass
+3. Refactor
+4. Consider a commit
+5. Go back to #1

 # Kata

 We will implement our own version of the following list functions: